 In short, almost anything is possible; whether it’s a traditional, religious, or modern funeral.
 Feel free to give us a call and we’ll see if we can make it happen.

-Depending on the location, this option may be offered.
-Please speak to your arranger so they can check if this option is possible.
+Depending on the location and circumstances of your loved one’s passing, this option may be offered.
+Please speak to your Bare Arranger so they can advise if this option is possible.

 After the funeral service, your loved one is taken to our partner crematorium - where they are privately cremated in their state of the art facility.
 Our cremations are carried out with your loved one's dignity and care as our focus; the cremation is unattended, but carried out professionally in the most state of the art facilities.

-Yes, most definitely.
-Your loved one will be bathed and dressed by our mortuary staff.
+Yes, in most circumstances.
+Your loved one will be washed and dressed by our mortuary staff.
 Your arranger will speak to you about providing suitable clothing for your loved one and we will organise to gather that from you, or the clothing can be given to our staff when we come to bring your loved one into our care.

 The date a funeral can take place will depend on many factors, including the location of your loved one and completion of paperwork.
 There are also many things that need to be planned and put into place.
 We suggest that at least 7 days is necessary to allow you time to process matters, make decisions and planning to take place.
 Your funeral date will need to be settled in conjunction with your funeral arranger, but our advice is to not rush and to give yourself the much needed time to prepare for the day fully.

-Depending on the location, we may be able to arrange for this to happen at the chapel or crematorium prior to the funeral service.
+Depending on the location and circumstances of your loved one’s passing, we may be able to arrange for this to happen at the chapel or crematorium prior to the funeral service.
+Alternatively, at an additional cost, a viewing may be able to be organised at a date prior to the day of the funeral.
 Please speak to one of our arrangers so they can provide confirmation.
-To enable this you’ll need to ensure you choose a Bare Funeral where you plan to have your loved one’s coffin present, and which takes place prior to cremation.

 Catering is an optional extra, as some families choose not to provide any catering.
 We will tailor our venue recommendations to your preference, as some venues require catering, such as restaurants.